 So when someone says a inverse matrix, they mean the matrix that reverses the transformation of A.

 Not every matrix has an inverse.
-These conditions must be met:
+These are certain conditions must be met:

 Matrix must be square (same number of rows and columns).